 “We can understand the importance of Riopelle’s work by placing it in relation to three movements of contemporary art, namely Quebec automatism, French lyrical abstraction, and American abstract expressionism.
 In each, he was determined to stand out.”François-Marc Gagnon

-François-Marc Gagnon is a retired Professor Emeritus of both Université de Montréal and Concordia University.
-Among Canada’s most revered art historians, he is a Member of the Order of Canada and an Officer of the Ordre national du Québec.
-He has published extensively on Canadian art, including two previous books for the Art Canada Institute: Paul-Emile Borduas: Life & Work and Louis Nicolas: Life & Work.
+François-Marc Gagnon (1935–2019) was a Professor Emeritus of both the Université de Montréal and Concordia University.
+Among Canada’s most revered art historians, during his lifetime he was recognized as a Member of the Order of Canada and an Officer of the Ordre national du Québec.
+He published extensively on Canadian art, including two previous books for the Art Canada Institute: Paul-Emile Borduas: Life & Work and Louis Nicolas: Life & Work.